msantos/gen_icmp/README.md

         (the elapsed time in the return value will be set to 0).

         The timeout defaults to 5 seconds.

+        ICMPv6 sockets can restrict which ICMPv6 types are received by the socket using the filter option.
+The filter argument is a binary generated using the icmp6_filter functions described below.

+        The default filter allows: ICMP6_ECHO_REPLY, ICMP6_DST_UNREACH,
+        ICMP6_PACKET_TOO_BIG, ICMP6_TIME_EXCEEDED and ICMP6_PARAM_PROB.
+        Note: ping/3 does not restore the original filter on the socket.

     echo(Id, Sequence) -> Packet